Chaklader/part-of-speech-tagging/NOTE.md

    - N → "Will": 1/9

 4. HMM Process:
-   a.
-Start in an initial state
+   - Start in an initial state
-   b.
-Emit an observation based on emission probability
+   - Emit an observation based on emission probability
-   c.
-Transition to next state based on transition probability
+   - Transition to next state based on transition probability
-   d.
-Repeat b and c until reaching end state
+   - Repeat b and c until reaching end state

 5. Markov Assumption:
    The probability of a state depends only on the previous state, not the entire history.